LiquidX-Studio/engineering/memory_profiling_nestjs_apps.md

   }
 }
 ```

 In this code, we are creating a new endpoint at `/profile/memory` that will trigger the profiler.
-When this endpoint is accessed, the profiler will start profiling the memory usage of our application for 5 seconds.
+When this endpoint is accessed, the profiler will start profiling the memory usage of our application for `5 seconds`.
 After the profiling is complete, the profiler will export the results as a JSON object.

 ## Generating the Memory Profile
 To generate the memory profile, we will need to access the newly created endpoint in our NestJS application.
 Here's an example of how to do this using the `axios` module:

 ```typescript
 import axios from 'axios';